 To calculate percentile in R, use the quantile() method.
 The quantile() is a built-in generic function that produces sample quantiles corresponding to the given probabilities.
-The smallest observation corresponds to a probability of 0 and the largest to a probability of 1.
+The slightest observation corresponds to a probability of 0 and the largest to a likelihood of 1.

 Syntax of quantile()

 quantile(x, probs = seq(0, 1, 0.25), na.rm = FALSE, names = TRUE, type = 7, …)